dougeby/IntuneDocs/intune-user-help/you-need-to-update-os-build-version-windows.md

 # Update your Windows 10 device

 Your work or school wants to ensure that devices accessing their resources are secured.
-One way they've chosen to make sure that your device is set up to access those resources is to make sure that your devices are up to date.
+One way they've chosen to make sure that your device is set up to access those resources is to make sure that your devices are up-to-date.
 On your device, this is called the "OS Build".
 Here's how you can update your Windows 10 device:

 1. In **Start**, open **Settings**.
 2. Go to **Settings** > **System** > **About** > **OS Build**.